 Apple, however, took a very different strategy when it decided to launch the iPhone with a closed platform that only allows third-party development through the Safari browser on the phone.

-for the phone and warned in advance that users who make unauthorized changes to the software on their phones, including unlocking techniques, void their warranties.
+Last week, Apple released an update for the phone and warned in advance that users who make unauthorized changes to the software on their phones, including unlocking techniques, void their warranties.
 Some iPhone users who had downloaded third-party software applications, against the instructions of Apple, found that those applications were wiped away when they installed the update.
 They posted complaints online about the effects of the update.
 Others, not necessarily affected, chimed in with criticisms about the update.

 The incident opened the door for iPhone competitors to talk about their platforms.
 It’s surprising that companies such as Nokia and Microsoft haven’t made more of the fact that they allow third-party development, said Avi Greengart, an analyst at Current Analysis.
 “There’s been a lot of talk about feature parity or whether it has 3G, but there hasn’t been nearly as much focus on extensibility or lack thereof,” he said.